-During the 2019-2020 school year, 5 out of the 8 classroom teachers were deemed highly qualified.
-3 teachers were completing their alternative certification program requirements.
+For the 2021-2022 school year, 8 out of the 12 classroom teachers are deemed highly qualified.
+4 teachers are completing their alternative certification program requirements.
 Student achievement is our highest priority.
 When a teacher struggles to consistently plan and deliver effective instruction, corrective actions such as coaching and system supports are put in place to ensure immediate growth and development.
-Weekly curriculum planning sessions utilizing the TEKS Resource System, were held with each grade level in which the state standards and performance assessments were unpacked, and instructional ideas reviewed.
-Campus level Teaching and Learning expectations were also provided each six weeks for the staff.
-Teachers were trained in utilizing expected levels of growth through Guided Reading and Literacy Stations.
-The expected levels of growth allowed teachers to monitor the reading progress and growth of their students.
-A dedicated Guided Reading time was built into each grade level's schedule.
-Resources were shared and made available to teachers through Share Point.
-Guided reading binder checks were conducted to review running record data in order to track the expected levels of growth of students.
-The same expectations and procedures were also implemented for Guided Math and Math Workstations.
+Weekly curriculum planning sessions utilizing the TEKS Resource System, are held with each grade level in which the state standards and performance assessments are unpacked, and instructional ideas reviewed.
+Campus level Teaching and Learning expectations are also provided every nine weeks for the staff, in addition to focused instructional walks and look fors.
+Teachers are trained in utilizing expected levels of growth through Guided Reading and Literacy Stations.
+The expected levels of growth allow teachers to monitor the reading progress and growth of their students.
+A dedicated Guided Reading time has been built into each grade level's schedule.
+Resources are shared and made available to teachers through Share Point.
+Guided reading binder checks are conducted to review running record data in order to track the expected levels of growth of students.
+The same expectations and procedures are also implemented for Guided Math and Math Workstations.

 At BP, we emphasize teaching and learning.
 We place the highest priority on student achievement and instruction.
 All barriers and/or distractions that would have a negative impact on student learning is minimized and eliminated.
 We strive to ensure that little to no instructional time is lost during the school day.
-In order to combat the significant learning gaps that existed and address the needs of the students, after school tutoring began in October of 2019.
-With the input of each grade level, the master schedule was re-adjusted for the second semester to accommodate and implement the in school enrichment and extension program "The Lion's Den", in which students received small group instruction and interventions in Reading and Math each day for at least forty-five minutes.
-Instructional staff was also assigned during this time to specific grade levels in order to assist with students during small group instruction.
-Critical thinking strategies were also utilized to reinforce, explore, expand, or extend student literacy through reading, writing, speaking, listening, and word study, while also allowing students to actively construct meaning using cognitive processes.
+In order to combat the significant learning gaps that exist and address the needs of the students, the master schedule includes an in-school enrichment and extension program, in which students receive small group instruction and interventions in Reading and Math each day for at least forty-five minutes.
+Our paraprofessional staff has also been assigned during this time to specific grade levels in order to assist with students during small group instruction.
+Critical thinking strategies are utilized to reinforce, explore, expand, or extend student literacy through reading, writing, speaking, listening, and word study, while also allowing students to actively construct meaning using cognitive processes.

-Teachers and instructional staff were trained in conducting Professional Learning Communities, which were held the second, third, and fourth Wednesday (when applicable) of each month.
-Data Action Plans were also implemented across each grade level so that teachers could speak to the "knowledge of their students".
-At the end of the 2019-2020 school year, progress reports and data from MOY MAP, MOY CIRCLE, Common Assessments, ISIP, and the STAAR release test were compiled for each student to create a data portfolio.
-The data portfolios will be reviewed during the campus PD days in August by the students' new grade level teacher.
-This will allow teachers to create a viable action plan that will set the stage for the implementation of interventions during the first nine weeks of the 20-21 school year.
-This will also help teachers to "know" their students' needs, struggles, and strengths.
-This process will help with closing significant learning gaps due to previous deficits, the summer slide, and COVID-19.
+Teachers and instructional staff have been trained in conducting Professional Learning Communities, which are held the second, third, and fourth Wednesday (when applicable) of each month.
+Data Action Plans have also been implemented across each grade level so that teachers can speak to the "knowledge of their students".
+At the end of the 2020-2021 school year, progress reports and data from EOY MAP, EOY CIRCLE, and Common Assessments were compiled for each student to create a data portfolio.
+The data portfolios were reviewed during the campus PD days in August by the students' new grade level teacher.
+Providing teachers with the opportunity to create a viable action plan to set the stage for the implementation of interventions during the first nine weeks of the 21-22 school year.
+This would also help teachers to "know" their students' needs, struggles, and strengths while also helping to close significant learning gaps due to previous deficits, the summer slide, and COVID-19.